Follow these guidelines for creating a comprehensive and inclusive PTO policy.

 It is always best to have an experienced attorney review your policies to make sure there's no problematic language or rules.

-"Employers should consult with professionals to ensure that they are complying with various federal and state laws with respect to their policy and implementing best practices," Meyer told Business News Daily.
+"Employers should consult with professionals to ensure that they are complying with various federal and state laws with respect to their policy and implementing best practices," said Meyer.
 "An employer's policy should be clearly written and sent to all employees for their review/acknowledgment."

 Tracking and handling employee absences